bryanroma/HollowSVC/README.md

 <p align="center">
     <img src="/img/8-EoupSza0CCIElrl.png" alt="Logo" width="350" height="350">
 </p>
 This program is a Windows Service that utilizes the 'process hollowing' technique to run shellcode.
 It requires the ROT-encrypted shellcode that the user will create using the HollowCrypt program.
-I created this because there were moments when I needed a custom and straightforward way to run Metasploit shellcode on a Windows Service for persistence/privilege escalation, and using common tools would trigger my binaries...
+I created this because there were moments when I needed a custom and straightforward way to run Metasploit shellcode on a Windows Service for persistence/privilege escalation, and using common tools would trigger the AV over my binaries...

 ## How to use it